John Howard Society of Peel-Halton-Dufferin

 Our free counselling sessions provide individuals with the skills necessary for daily life.

-Life Skills Workshop
+Life Skills Workshops

-This workshop is centred around essential life skills, such as problem-solving, goal setting, communication and managing stress.
+This workshop is centered around essential life skills, such as problem-solving, goal setting, communication and managing stress.
 Our clients partake in experiential learning techniques like role-playing and small group discussions to help facilitate learning and change.

 Our goal is to help our clients build their self-esteem and confidence when it comes to developing practical and transferrable skills for routine activities, such as job interviews and building relationships.
 We typically provide one-on-one counselling but also offer group counselling when possible.

-Mental Health and Addiction Peer Support Program
+Mental Health and Addiction Peer Support Program (MHAPS)

 This program offers peer support for individuals contending with mental health and addiction problems.
 Clients in this program are referred to us directly from probation or parole.
 Our focus is on providing them with the tools they need to adapt back to life in their communities.
 This is a voluntary program.

-Navigating Relationships Program
+Navigating Relationships

 This 10-week program teaches how to build and maintain healthy relationships.
 Beliefs impact behaviours and through the program, each client learns how to move from violence to non-violence.
 They also learn the impact of family violence on their partners and children to help them resolve conflict safely and respectfully.

-Resolve Anger and Emotion Management Group
+Resolve Anger and Emotion Management

 This 12-week program teaches participants how to manage anger and other emotional episodes.
 We aim to help our clients reduce the intensity, frequency and duration of these outbursts by providing helpful coping mechanisms and communication advice.